Information Security Policy

 Relationship to Personal Information Security

-Data that contains personally identifiable information mandates that a higher level of security must be applied for its protection.
+Data that contains personally identifiable information (PII) mandates that a higher level of security must be applied for its protection.
 As information becomes more anonymous and there is less personally identifiable information, then less rigorous measures are required.

 Relationship to Other Information Assets